monsur/cors-python/README.md

 # cors-python

 A server-side CORS implementation for Python.
-This library is currently under construction and is a very early alpha release.
+This library is an early alpha release.
 Testing and feedback welcome!

+# Details

+CORS can easily be enabled by setting the `Access-Control-Allow-Origin: *' response header.
+And for many resources that is sufficient.
+But if your API goes beyond simple requests, there are many edge cases that can make CORS difficult to work with.

+This library aims to make CORS easy: give it your request info, and it spits out the CORS response headers.
+All the details of handling preflights are managed for you.
+Its features include:

+* Configure all aspects of CORS.
+Make your API as open as you like.
+* Custom validators give you control over exactly which origins, methods and headers are allowed.
+* Ease-of-use.
+Sits on top of your application with ~ 2 lines of code (see example below).
+* Errors can either fire immediately or pass through to your app.
+* Supports the "Vary" header, which is sometimes needed to avoid caching by proxy servers.
+* Can be adapted to work with most apps.

 # Installation